-Welcome to the Backpackers Guide to Online Outdoor Gear Stores.
-We know most of you are obsessed with outdoor gear, and you want the best deals from the best online stores to get that gear.
+We know most of you are obsessed with outdoor gear, and you want the best deals from the best outdoor gear stores.
+Below we’ve assembled an epic list of outdoor gear stores for you, all online, and all full of excellent gear.

 Here’s a table of contents for all the outdoor gear stores, because there are a lot of them: